Environmental Environmentally friendly products and technologies

 • Polyimide

-Polyimide resins, which are highly resistant to heat, chemicals, etc., are utilized in a variety of electrical appliances and other products.
+Polyimide, which are highly resistant to heat, chemicals, etc., are utilized in a variety of electrical appliances and other products.

 Reason for selection